Vasliska1/Plamad_GBS_v1/readme.md

 ./mvnw spring-boot:run
 ```

-## In case you find a bug/suggested improvement for Spring Petclinic
-Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues

 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (H2) which
+In its default configuration, Plamad uses an in-memory database (H2) which
 gets populated at startup with data.
 The h2 console is automatically exposed at `http://localhost:8080/h2-console`
 and it is possible to inspect the content of the database using the `jdbc:h2:mem:testdb` url.